-Ruler after Ruler listened to Confucius then dismissed him.
-They would apply his principles privately but NOT publicly.
+Ruler after Ruler listened to Confucius only to then dismiss him.
+They would apply his Principles privately but NOT publicly.

 Some Rulers wanted him dead.
-In these Lands at his travels, he had to disguise himself.
+In these Lands, as he traveled, he had to disguise himself.

-One time, he was invited by a Ruler who set him and his Disciples up to starve to death.
+One time, he was invited by a Ruler who set Confucius and his Disciples up plotting to starve them to death.
 He was finally rescued by friendly troops.

 The majority of the Ruling Elite did NOT threaten him.
 They just IGNORED him.

-At 67 years old, one of his Disciples who became an Official in Confucius Homeland (Lu) influenced the Ruler of Lu to bring Confucius out of exile to comeback home.
+At 67 years of age, one of his Disciples, who had become an Official in Confucius’ Home Province (Lu) influenced the Ruler of Lu to bring Confucius out of exile.